hhhyunwoo/hhhyunwoo.github.io/_tabs/about.md

 # 🏢  WORK EXPERIENCES

 ---
-## Toss Bank, South Korea
+## Toss Bank

-### *Machine Learning Software Engineer, Machine Learning Platform Team*
+### Machine Learning Software Engineer, Machine Learning Platform Team

 *Oct 2023 ~ Present*

+- Built Machine Learning Platform, contributing to flexible model development and deployment.
-- Stably developed and operated Tossbank’s **Credit Strategy System** and successfully embedded Credit Scoring machine learning models into the strategy system, contributing to Tossbank’s competitive credit system
+- Stably developed and operated Credit Strategy System and embedded Credit Scoring machine learning models into the strategy system, contributing to Tossbank’s competitive loan credit system
-- Operated Tossbank’s large-scale deployment program through stable Airflow cluster operation
-- Built Tossbank’s machine learning platform, contributing to flexible model development and deployment
+- Engineered and sustained a large-scale Airflow batch system managing 1,000+ workflows, achieving 99.9% system uptime in the critical banking environment.
+- Migrated a data ingestion pipeline processing 9M + daily records from Elasticsearch to MongoDB, enhancing data security and compliance.
+And also migrated a data ingestion pipeline processing 9M + daily records from Elasticsearch to MongoDB, enhancing data security and compliance.
+- Managed a feature store on ScyllaDB (Cassandra-compatible, high-performance NoSQL DB)

-## Kakao Enterprise, South Korea
+## Kakao Enterprise

-### Cloud Software Engineer, Machine Learning Platform Part
+### Software Engineer, Machine Learning Platform Part

 *Mar 2022 ~ Aug 2023*

-- Led end-to-end planning, development, and operation of Kakao i Machine Learning MLOps platform.
+- Developed and maintained the Kakao i Machine Learning MLOps platform leveraging Golang and Python.
+Managed over 2,000 GPUs(NVIDIA A100, V100, T4) across 20+ Kubernetes clusters using Kubespray.
+Ensured smooth platform operation for approximately 100+ active users, achieving 99.9% system uptime.
-- Successfully operated a stable HPC cluster composed of over 2,000 GPUs and Infiniband Network.
-- Established and maintained stable infrastructure for high-performance computing projects in public environments.
+- Successfully operated a stable HPC(High-Performance Computing) cluster basede on Infiniband network.
+Also established and maintained stable infrastructure for high-performance computing projects in public environments.
-- Planned and executed the successful relocation of over 300 devices for a major power facility relocation.
+- Planned and executed the successful relocation of over 300 GPU, CPU devices for a major power facility relocation with 99.99% system uptime.
+- Developed MSA components in the backend (API Server), client (CLI, SDK) and infra element development of inference function for MLOps platform.
+And also built CI/CD system for platform over Kubernetes.

 ### Software System Engineer, Voice System Part

 *Jul 2020 ~ Feb 2022*

-- Developed the Cluster Controller component for Kakao i Cloud STT service, ensuring stable operation across multiple clusters.
+- Developed the Cluster Controller component for Kakao i Cloud STT service using Python, ensuring stable operation across multiple clusters.
-- Led the planning, development, and operation of Kakao i Speech Transcription Tool, enabling 8 transcribers to process approximately 3K sentences daily.
+- Led the planning, development, and operation of Kakao i Speech Transcription Tool using Python Django and React, enabling 8 transcribers to process approximately 3K sentences daily.
-- Developed and operated a log management system to handle approximately 3 million daily Kakao i voice data from around 100,000 users.
+- Developed and operated a log management system using Kafka to handle approximately 3 million daily Kakao i voice data from around 100,000 users.
 - Developed and operated tools for providing internal voice service demos.

 ---